 Bitter and hyperacidity

-Too much acidity in our bodily fluids (metabolic acidosis) is a common metabolic disorder, and a reflection of modern living.
+Too much acidity in our bodily fluids (metabolic acidosis) is a common metabolic disorder, and a reflection of the poor diet associated with modern living.
 Metabolic acidosis manifests in several physical ailments including rheumatism, gout, fatigue, nervousness, weakened immune system, poor circulation, eczema and allergies.

 Achieving greater Ph balance with bitters and bitter tasting foods